PbU-Jason/gtm_decode/README.md

   No tmtc tail

+### Decode mode 2
+- **Message: Not NSPO header**

+  NSPO header does not appear in location they should appear, that means the NSPO packet might be defected.
 ## Output file
 ### Decode mode 0
 Depends on export mode, there might be prefix_science_raw.txt, prefix_science_raw_sync.csv, prefix_science_pipeline.txt and prefix_science_pipeline_pos.txt